 Tips for Advanced EDM Production Learners

-In order to help those who are a little more versed in this matter, we’ll offer a couple of useful pieces of advice regarding using VST (for Windows users) or AU plugins (for Mac users).
-This will also serve as a useful reminder for beginners after they master their first steps:
+In order to help those who are a little more versed in this matter, here are some advice regarding using VST or AU plugins.
+This will also serve as a useful reminder for beginners after they master their first steps.